 Sean serves as winemaker for the Progeny Estate Winery and consistently creates world class mountain Cabernets.
 Sean describes his winemaking style as neo-classic in that he employs modern equipment to produce non-interventious wines which are naturally fermented and bottled unfined and unfiltered.
 These techniques allow the varietal character and terroir of the Progeny Estate to be the stars of the show.

 Alan Peirson - Viticulturist

-A California native, growing up in Marin County, Alan Peirson began his studies as a student in Art History at the College of Marin.
+A California native, Alan Peirson began his studies as a student in Art History at the College of Marin.
 Surrounding his artistic life as a ceramicist and sculptor, Alan has always had an intense interest in food, wine, building, design, horticulture and landscaping.